omid/Persian-Calendar-for-Gnome-Shell/README.md

 ### Recommended way

-- Go to the official Gnome Shell Extensions website: https://extensions.gnome.org/extension/240/
+- Go to the (official GNOME Shell Extensions website)[https://extensions.gnome.org/extension/240/persian-calendar/).
 - Click on the “ON/OFF” button on the top-right of the page.
 - If you don't see the extension, go to the [troubleshooting section](README.md#troubleshooting).